imranraad07/SE-Emotion-Cause-Replication/Emotion_Classification/README.md

 # How to run SotA models:

-Of the three tools we used, two of them are open-source and available here:
+Of the three tools we used, two of them are open-source and available here.
+You need to follow their instructions to run the models:

 - EMTk: https://github.com/collab-uniba/Emotion_and_Polarity_SO

 - SEntiMoji: https://github.com/SEntiMoji/SEntiMoji

 - ESEM-E: We have read carefully the instructions provided by Murgia et al. and as they suggested, we have used SVM as model.
 To run esem-e from command line use the following command: